 - Metropolitan Richmond Women’s Bar Association, Past President

-- Pro bono work for Legal Information Network for Cancer (2012-present)
+- Legal Information Network for Cancer, pro bono work (2012-present)

 - Fox Hall Home Owners Association, Past President (2008-2009)

 - Children’s Home Society of Virginia, Former Board Member (1993 – 2006)